New York court date in Lindsay Lohan car accident case cancelled

-New York prosecutors said Lohan's scheduled court appearance on Tuesday had been cancelled.
+New York prosecutors said Lohan's scheduled court appearance on Tuesday had been canceled.
 No future court date was scheduled, an indication the district attorney has decided not to move forward with the case.

 "Apparently prosecutors agreed that there wasn't enough to proceed." said Lohan's spokesman, Steve Honig.
 "This turned out to be nothing just like we said from the very beginning."